 After stitching all the lines on my current embroidery project, the next step was to add some seed stitching.
 I figured filling in certain areas in seed stitch would accomplish two things: it would add some texture and it would make the prominent parts of the design stand out.
-And so, I proceeded to stitch hundreds – perhaps thousands! – of tiny seed stitches.
+And so, I proceeded to stitch thousands of tiny seed stitches.

 There’s nothing at all complicated about seed stitching!
 Some books show seed stitch as two tiny stitches stitched as a pair perfectly parallel to each other, randomly covering an area.
 I only use one stitch, personally, stitching tiny single stitches randomly to fill an area.

-In the photo directly above, I’ve progressed a bit further with the seed stitching, and managed to take a picture in “natural” light as the sun slanted in.
+In the photo directly above, I worked my way through much of the seed stitching in the design and then managed to take a picture in “natural” light as the sun slanted in.

 You can really see the bumpy texture of the stitching here.
 For the outlines on the project, you may remember that I used #20 coton a broder.
 For the seed stitching, I used #25 coton a broder, for two reasons: 1.
 I ran out of #20 (which really narrows it down to one reason, I guess – it’s not as if I had a choice!) and 2.
 I figured the finer thread would look better.
 I had planned on using #25 for the seed stitching, anyway.
 What’s funny is that I ran out of #20 coton a broder for the outline exackitackily as I finished my last few stitches of the outline.
 I had about 4″ of thread to spare when finished.
 I’ve never come that close to running out of thread before!

 Here’s the whole central medallion finished, and one crown (lower left).